Military Discharge Upgrade

 Defending Your Reputation And Your Rightful Military Benefits

 People seek a Military Discharge Upgrade for different reasons.
 Some of our clients want to be eligible for education or VA benefits.
 Some want to re-enlist but have re-enlistment eligibility (RE) codes that prohibit them from active duty.
-Others may feel like they were railroaded into administrative discharge as they got close to eligibility for length of service retirement.
+Others may feel like they were railroaded into administrative discharge as they got close to eligibility for the length of service retirement.

 No matter the reason for your desire for a Military Discharge Upgrade, The Carlson Law Firm is here to help you.
 We are a veteran-owned and veteran-operated firm with strong ties to a number of military branches.